tbaschak/cryptoparty-metadata/index.md

 # 00 00 00 01

-*	Expectations of privacy are no longer reasonable in 2014
+*	Expectations of data privacy are no longer absolute
 	*	DO NOT TRUST PLAINTEXT, be wary of weak crypto
 *	Many previously "only theoretical" privileged access attacks now widespread
 	*	MITM attacks very real